819-822-9600, ext. 2260 gallery@ubishops.ca

 Through sculptures and sound & light installations, Cécile Beau constructs minimal, sensory works that make nature the object of study and contemplation.
 The artist combines plants and minerals with various technologies to recreate specific physical phenomena.
 Currently living and working in Paris, she graduated from the École Supérieure des Beaux-Arts in Tarbes in 2001, Les Beaux-Arts de Marseille in 2003 and Le Fresnoy National Studio for Contemporary Arts in Tourcoing in 2008.
 Winner of the 2011 Prix Découverte, an annual award granted by the Amis du Palais de Tokyo, she has had a number of solo and group shows to date in addition to being part of numerous artist residencies in France and abroad (Argentina, Germany, Belgium, China, Colombia, India, Poland, Switzerland, Czechia).

 As a sculptor, Patrick Coutu works in both two and three dimensions.
 Inspired by scientific research, his work questions the processes at the basis of natural structures.
-Recent years have seen him turn his focus to mathematical models in a quest to explain the development of natural structures by translating the models into physical form.
+Recent years have seen him turn his focus to mathematical models amongst other things, in a quest to explain the development of natural structures by translating the models into physical form.
 His work can be found in a number of private, institutional and museum collections, including the National Gallery of Canada, the Musée d’art contemporain de Montréal (MACM) and the Musée national des beaux-arts du Québec (MNBAQ).
 In 2016, he unveiled a permanent work, Le jardin du sculpteur, on the Parizeau terrace of the MNBAQ’s new Pierre Lassonde wing.
 In 2019, the Musée de Joliette curated a selection his works in a show entitled L’attraction du paysage.
-The artist is represented by Galérie Blouin Division in Montreal and Choi & Lager in Cologne, Germany.
+The artist is represented by Galerie Blouin Division in Montreal.

-Stefan Herda explores our troubled relationship with the natural world through drawing, sculpture and video.
-Inspired by the Earth sciences, his work negotiates the space between truth and fiction.
-His materials- and processes-based research merges disparate elements: authenticity, facade, nature and manufacture.
-Stefan Herda received his BAH from the University of Guelph in 2010.
-His work in both sculpture and video has been included in exhibitions nationally and covered by CBC Arts and Daily VICE.
-In recent years, he has had solo shows at Toronto’s Patel Projects and Wil Kucey galleries and participated in group shows like Cultivars (Possible Worlds) at InterAccess, also in Toronto.
-He was also one of 12 artists in the Cabinet Project at the University of Toronto in association with the Fields Institute.
+Stefan Herda examines our relationships within the natural world through drawing, sculpture and video.
+Inspired by the Earth sciences, his material and process-based research merges disparate elements: authenticity, facade, the natural and manufactured.
+Stefan Herda received his BAH from the University of Guelph in 2010 and a Master’s in Landscape Architecture from the University of Toronto in 2022.
+His work has been included in exhibitions nationally and featured in CBC Arts and Daily VICE.
+In recent years, he has exhibited work at Patel Brown Galleries and participated in Cultivars (Possible Worlds) at InterAccess in Toronto.
+Originally from Scarborough, Ontario, Stefan currently lives and works in Brooklyn, NY.

 The work of illustrator and experimental filmmaker Boris Labbé is mainly in the form of short films, audiovisual concerts and video installations.
 Loops, repetition, representation, collage, patterns, metamorphoses and perpetual movement, interspersed with constant references to art history, literature and philosophy: these are the key elements of his audiovisual language, often described as a “cinema of multiplicities.”
 Labbé has exhibited in France and abroad (Japan, the United States, Canada, Spain, Croatia), screened at more than 300 international film festivals (including Cannes, Clermont-Ferrand, Annecy , Ottawa, Toronto and Hiroshima), aired on television and performed at various audiovisual concerts.
 His films and video installations have earned him some 50 awards and distinctions internationally, including the Golden Nica (Animation) at Ars Electronica in Linz and the Grand Prize at the Japan Media Arts Festival in Tokyo.

-Jen Southern is an artist, lecturer in Fine Art and New Media, and an Associate Director at the Centre for Mobilities Research at Lancaster University.
+Jen Southern is an artist, senior lecturer in Fine Arts and New Media, and co-Director at the Centre for Mobilities Research at Lancaster University.
 With an ethos of shared authorship she collaborates with artists, technologists and members of the public to produce live installations that combine material and digital experience.
 A hybrid of art practice and mobilities research, her work has been exhibited internationally for over 25 years, including in Australia, Canada, Europe, Japan, Mexico, New Zealand and the United States.
-She curated exhibitions at the Global Mobility Futures (2013) and Mobile Utopia: Pasts, Presents, Futures (2018) conferences, and recently helped set up a research network on art and mobility.
+She curated exhibitions at the Global Mobility Futures (2013) Mobile Utopia: Pasts, Presents, Futures (2018) and Mobilities, Aesthetics and Ethics (2023) conferences.
+She works with Rebecca Birch and Sarah Casey as the artists collective Rocky Climates.

 Yesenia Thibault-Picazo is a interdisciplinary designer and sound artist exploring the narrative potential of materials.
 She is interested in exploring a practice that bridges between research and design industry through long term projects and collaborations with experts in the field of art, crafts, natural and social sciences.
 In 2012, she initiated the research-based project “Craft in the Anthropocene”: a material investigation that forecasts the future of geology, explores speculative narratives, and interrogates our evolving relationship with nature.
 Yesenia holds an MA in Material Futures from Central Saint Martins (London, 2013), after training in Textile Design at Duperré (Paris, 2011).
 Since then, her work has been presented in international institutions such as the V&A, London Design Museum, MAK Vienna, Les Abattoirs–FRAC Midi-Pyrénées (France) and the Deutsches Museum (Germany).